Professional editor, author of eight books, and co-author of six others.

 then take on water through the open cockpit door.
 The starboard wing slowly

-rose out of the water, then the entire plane slipped neatly into the sea with
+rose out of the water, and then the entire plane slipped neatly into the sea

-Nobody said a word for a good ten minutes as the full weight of their dire,
+Nobody said a word for a good ten minutes, as the full weight

-life-threatening predicament suddenly became clear to all three of them.
+of their dire, life-threatening predicament suddenly became clear to all three

 GENRE: ROMANCE.
 CHARACTER DESCRIPTION, SETTING THE STAGE